eeditiones/teipublisher-docker-compose/README.md

 1. Clone this repository to a folder on the server
 1. Copy the nginx configuration file [conf/example.com.tmpl](conf/example.com.tmpl) to e.g. `conf/my.domain.com.conf`, where `my.domain.com` would correspond to the domain name of the webserver you are configuring the service for
-2. Open the copied file in an editor and replace all occurrences of `example.com` with your domain name
+2. Open the copied file in an editor and replace all occurrences of `example.com` with your domain name. *Important*: this also applies to the commented out SSL section, which you will enable later below.
-3. Also change the name of the **upstream** entry to a unique name (otherwise it will collide with the default config):
+3. Change the name of the **upstream** entry to a unique name (otherwise it will collide with the default config):
    ```
     upstream docker-publisher.example.com {
         server publisher:8080 fail_timeout=0;
     }
     ```

-    Change the two references to the `docker-publisher` upstream server below accordingly:
+    Change the two references to the `docker-publisher` upstream server below accordingly (including the commented out SSL section):

     ```
     proxy_pass http://docker-publisher.example.com/exist/apps/tei-publisher$request_uri;